Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 In Fig.~\ref{figure:projected-B-histograms}, we quantify just how much the synchrotron-weighted projections are biased relative to their volume-weighted counterparts.
 We show the initial state in the high-resolution region (region III) in dotted lines, and the final state in the shock-compressed region at $t=250$ Myr in solid lines, with blue indicating volume-weighting and orange indicating synchrotron-weighting.
 The distribution is initially narrow and peaks at approximately 0.16~$\upmu$G, matching the chosen RMS value (see Sect.~\ref{subsec:generating_turb}).
 By construction, the initial distribution is the same in both Mach 2 and Mach 3 simulations.
 At the end of each simulation run, the volume-weighted distribution has broadened and now shows a double peak.
-This is a line-of-sight effect; with the left-hand peak representing lines-of-sight that predominantly pass through regions outside the shock-compressed region, and the right-hand peak representing the opposite scenario\footnote{Weakening of the field below the initial distribution is primarily due to tracers not respecting the contact discontinuity, leading to adiabatic expansion.
-This is caused by tracers not exactly following the mass flux of the gas cells \citep[see discussion in][]{genel2013}.
-Fortunately, this effect only has a very limited impact on our results.}.
+This is a line-of-sight effect; with the left-hand peak representing lines of sight that predominantly pass through regions outside the shock-compressed region, and the right-hand peak representing the opposite scenario\footnote{Weakening of the field below the initial distribution is likely due to regions of rarefaction, as previously noted.}.
 This effect biases these projections slightly low relative to the true volume-averages in the injected region (see values in Fig.~\ref{figure:rho-B-phase-diagram}).
 The projected volume-weighted RMS magnetic field strengths in the Mach 2 and Mach 3 simulations are 0.23~$\upmu$G and 0.33~$\upmu$G, respectively.
-These values are not far from the respective maximums of the distribution at approximately 0.4~$\upmu$G and 0.6~$\upmu$G.

-The peak of the synchrotron-weighted distribution is not far from the amplified peak of the volume-weighted distribution.
-However, unlike this distribution, the synchrotron-weighted distribution has a strong tail towards higher magnetic field strengths, reaching approximately 1.07~$\upmu$G and 1.73~$\upmu$G in the Mach 2 and Mach 3 simulations, respectively.
-This increases the projected RMS magnetic field strength to 0.48~$\upmu$G and 0.78~$\upmu$G in these simulations, which is more than double the volume-weighted values.
-Indeed, this problem gets worse at higher Mach number shocks, as the amplification increases.
+The synchrotron-weighted distribution, however, shows significantly higher RMS values of 0.48~$\upmu$G and 0.78~$\upmu$G, respectively, which is more than double the volume-weighted values.
+This is due to the strong tail towards higher magnetic field strengths, which reach approximately 1.07~$\upmu$G and 1.73~$\upmu$G in the Mach 2 and Mach 3 simulations.
 Figure~\ref{figure:projected-B-histograms} shows clearly that strong caution should be exercised when using CR electron observations to infer the average magnetic field strength in radio relics.